Announcing the birth of our sister site: Offbeat Mama!

-…your relatives think your engagement must be off just because they can't find a wedding website/registry for you on The Knot.
+…your relatives think your engagement must be off just because they can't find a big box registry for you.

-…you ask a bride-to-be what color her dress is and she says, "Like, do you mean ivory vs. white?" and you remember not everyone considers red/purple/rainbow/polka-dotted dresses for their wedding day.
+…you ask a bride-to-be what color her dress is and she says, “Do you mean ivory vs. white?” and you remember not everyone considers red/purple/rainbow/polka-dotted dresses for their wedding day.

 …when you mention you're getting married, strangers, store clerks, and vendors give your bare ring finger a long look mixed with pity and suspicion.